Cappadox/itucsdb1507/docs/user/member5.rst

    .. figure:: images/member5/team_add.png
       :scale: 100 %

-      *Team addition can be completed by clicking Add Team button after filling and selecting required fields.*^
+      *Team addition can be completed by clicking Add Team button after filling and selecting required fields.*

 All required fields must be filled otherwise there will occur an error message.